digitalgenesiskompound/notion-backup/README.md

+## I have had to stop working on this due to life.
+It will not receieve any updates for the forseeable future.
+I will be taking down this repo by the summer if I can't get back to working on it.

 # Notion Backup Tool

 I do this as a hobby from the information that I have learned in school.
 If you would like, you can buy me a [**coffee**](https://www.paypal.com/donate/?hosted_button_id=KNKHSKAL4YWVJ) 🍵.